-In order to be able to represent the chemical interests of the Federal Republic of Germany in the IUPAC (International Union for Pure and Angewandte Chemie), at the suggestion of the GDCh in 1952 the "Federal Committee of German Chemistry", today's "German Central Committee for Chemistry" ( DZfCh) was founded.
+In order to be able to represent the chemical interests of the Federal Republic of Germany in the IUPAC (International Union for Pure and Angewandte Chemie), the "Federal Committee of German Chemistry", today's "German Central Committee for Chemistry" ( DZfCh) founded.

 The DZfCh is the German member organization (the so-called National Adhering Organization, NAO) of the IUPAC, ie all matters relating to the IUPAC are regulated by the DZfCh.
-The management of the DZfCh lies with the GDCh headquarters.
+The Managing Directors of the DZfCh lies with the GDCh Office office.
 Today the following organizations are members:

-German Scientific Society for Petroleum, Natural Gas and Coal eV
+German Scientific Society for Sustainable Energy Sources, Mobility and Carbon Cycles eV

 Colloid Society eV

 The chairman of the DZfCh is Prof. Dr. Dr hc Evamarie Hey-Hawkins, University of Leipzig.
 Since January 1, 2021, the Executive Director has been Dr. Hans-Georg Weinig, GDCh.

 From 2002 to the end of 2020, GDCh Executive Director Prof. Dr. Wolfram Koch also Executive Director of the DZfCh.
 From 2008 to 2015 he was a member of the Finance Committee of IUPAC.
 He is IUPAC Treasurer for the 2022-2025 term.